hashicorp/terraform-provider-vault/website/docs/index.html.markdown

   that Terraform can be tricked into writing secrets to a server controlled by an intruder.
 May be set via the `VAULT_SKIP_VERIFY` environment variable.

-* `skip_leased_token` - (Optional) Set this to `true` to disable creating a leased Vault token when the provider is configured.
-Defaults to `false`.
-  **NOTE:** This should only be used it Vault token rotation/leasing is being handled before Terraform runs.

 * `max_lease_ttl_seconds` - (Optional) Used as the duration for the intermediate Vault token Terraform issues itself, which in turn limits the duration of secret leases issued by Vault.
 Defaults to 20 minutes and may be set via the `TERRAFORM_VAULT_MAX_TTL` environment variable.
   See the section above on *Using Vault credentials in Terraform configuration* for the implications of this setting.
+Set to `0` to skip using a leased token.

 * `namespace` - (Optional) Set the namespace to use.
 May be set via the `VAULT_NAMESPACE` environment variable. *Available only for Vault Enterprise*.